 09.03.18 Screening @ Kosmorama Festival - Trondheim, Norway

-01.02.18: ROCKABUL world premiere at the 47th Rotterdam International Film Festival was a huge success.
-Both screenings were sold out, with 40+ people choosing to stand [no more seats] to watch the film.
-This was followed by a performance by Ruth Owens band Lewinski with Yousef and Travis joining on the last song rocking Rotterdam.
+01.02.18: WORLD PREMIERE at the 47th Rotterdam International Film Festival.
+Both screenings were sold out, On the opening night 40+ people chose to stand [no more seats] to watch the film.
+This was followed by a performance by Ruth Owens band Lewinski with Yousef and Travis.

 19/12/17: ROCKABUL officially selected to screen the world premiere at the 47th Rotterdam Film Festival.